 - keep your options open.
 Your child’s needs will change at different ages and stages.
 We will always be willing to work with you to find a suitable place for your child in a Jersey school

 - it is not in your child’s best interests if you decide to home educate because of a disagreement with a teacher or a school.
-Discuss the problem, or refer to the Education Department for help in getting it resolved
+Discuss the problem, or refer to the Department for help in getting it resolved

 - home education is not a solution to the problem of getting a reluctant child to school.
 The Education Welfare Service are very happy to help support your child if this is an issue

-If you decide to educate at home, the Education Department will maintain a good working partnership with you whilst ensuring that an appropriate education is being provided.
+If you decide to educate at home, the Department will maintain a good working partnership with you whilst ensuring that an appropriate education is being provided.

 Parents who do decide to home educate often find it a happy and constructive experience but not in every case.
 It is an enormous challenge to undertake.
-If at any time you would like your child to enter or re-enter the school system, the Education Department can help with your school admission.
+If at any time you would like your child to enter or re-enter the school system, the Department can help with your school admission.